-The kinds of public benefits ordinarily sought are those often provided for by the developer contributions system including but not limited to open space provisions, recreational and sports facilities, community facilities, car parking, road and traffic facilities, drainage structures, environmental protection, streetscape and other public domain improvements.
-Each of these can include a planning benefit.
-Contributions made by developers towards public purposes that are wholly unrelated to their development are discouraged, as explained above.
+The kinds of public benefits ordinarily sought are those often provided for by the developer contributions system including but not limited to open space provisions, recreational and sports facilities, community facilities, car parking, road and traffic facilities, drainage structures, environmental protection, streetscape and other publicother domain improvements.
+Each of these canthese can include a planning benefit.
+Contributions made by developers towards public purposes that are wholly unrelated to their development are discouraged.

-In accordance with section 7.4(4) of the Act development contributions provided for in a planning agreement do not have to bear a connection with the development as required by section 7.11.
+In accordance with section 93F(4A7.4 (4)) of the Act development contributions provided for in a planning agreement do not have to bear a connection with the development as required by section 947.11.